tagtogorg/tagtog-doc/API.md

 ---
 <div class="two-third-col">
   <br/>
-  <p>Thanks for choosing the Documents API to build NLP solutions into your app or website.
+  <p>Thanks for choosing the <strong>Documents API</strong> to build NLP solutions into your app or website.
 Getting started with a new API can be challenging, so we have created a step-by-step guide that walks you through how to make your first API calls and more.</p>
 </div>
 <div class="one-third-col">
   <div class="message">